telerik/winforms-docs/rangeselector/properties-and-events.md

 {{endregion}}

->note The example above is using the the custom implementation as suggested [here]({%slug winforms/chartview-/customization/custom-rendering%}).
+>tip The example above is using the the custom implementation as suggested [here]({%slug winforms/chartview-/customization/custom-rendering%}).

 ## See Also